 Faculty, staff and students are working closely with other residents of central Pennsylvania to bring more resources to the area, provide educational opportunities and investigate issues that affect the health and wellbeing of the residents and ecosystem of the region.
 These include:

-To coordinate volunteering and service-learning initiatives across the University, Bucknell brought its Service-Learning and community service offices together under one umbrella.
-The Office of Civic Engagement runs programs including local flood relief efforts, the Bucknell Brigade to Nicaragua, the Katrina Recovery Team, alternative spring break trips and the Community Harvest free meal program and the Lewisburg Community Garden.
+To coordinate volunteering and service-learning initiatives across the University, Bucknell brought its service-learning and community service offices together under one umbrella.
+The Office of Civic Engagement runs programs including local flood relief efforts, the Bucknell Brigade to Nicaragua, the Katrina Recovery Team, alternative spring break trips, the Community Harvest free meal program and the Lewisburg Community Garden.

 In addition to Bucknell's longstanding international education programs, faculty members have recently developed new three-week abroad programs in Greece and Turkey, South Africa and Denmark.
-Engineering 290 (Engineering in a Global/Societal Context) will take students to China in 2012 and to Argentina and Costa Rica in 2013.
+Engineering 290 (Engineering in a Global/Societal Context) took students to China in 2012 and to Argentina and Costa Rica in 2013.